-After Hurricanes Katrina and Rita, it became apparent to all that we needed a more coordinated way to address such disasters, while recognizing that the Churches in Louisiana and the surrounding areas contributed greatly in almost all areas of aid needed.
+After Hurricanes Katrina and Rita, it became apparent to all that we needed a more coordinated way for churches of all faiths to address such disasters, while recognizing that the Churches in Louisiana and the surrounding areas contributed greatly in almost all areas of aid needed.

 Three statewide Interfaith Disaster Summits were held.